Contributions to paleontology

 Teilhardina Sp.

-Eocene omomyid from the Nanjemoy fomration.
+Eocene omomyid from the Nanjemoy formation.
 It almost certainly represents a previously unknown species and is the first fossil primate from the Atlantic coastal plain

 Siouxlindrodon sullivani